On dropping the first Sobol' point: Introduction

 One can estimate the mean squared error using $R$ independent replicates of the $n$-point RQMC estimate $\hat\mu_{\bsx,1}$.
 It is also possible to drop the first point in RQMC, estimating $\mu$ by

 The purpose of this paper is to show that $\hat\mu_{\bsx,1}$ is a much better choice than $\hat\mu_{\bsx,2}$.

 Many implementations of a Sobol' sequence will produce $n=2^m$ points $\bsu_i\in \{ 0, 1/n, 2/n,\dots,(n-1)/n\}^d\subset[0,1)^d$.
-In that case, a safer way to avoid having a point at the origin is to take $\bsu_i+1/(2n)$ componentwise.
-This is reasonable if one has already decided on the value of $n$ to use.
+In that case, there is a safer way to avoid having a point at the origin than skipping the first point.
+We can use $\bsu_i+1/(2n)$ componentwise and still have a digital net.
+This is reasonable if we have already decided on the value of $n$ to use.
 It does not work to add that same value $1/(2n)$ to the next $2^m$ points and subsequent values.
 For one thing, the result may produce values on the upper boundary of $[0,1]^d$ in the very next batch and will eventually place points outside of $[0,1]^d$.
 It remains better to scramble the Sobol' points.

+We will judge the accuracy of integration via scrambled Sobol' points through $\e( (\hat\mu-\mu)^2)^{1/2}$, the root mean squared error (RMSE).
+Plain Monte Carlo (MC) attains an RMSE of $O(n^{-1/2})$ for integrands $f\in L^2[0,1]^d$.